willthames/willtham.es/content/posts/2017-07-17-so-you-want-to-test-aws-modules-for-ansible.md

 {{<alert class="info">}}
-This page was updated on 2018-02-28 to better document IAM policy changes, the aliases file, YAML anchors for testing credentials</div>
+This page was updated on 2018-02-28 to better document IAM policy changes, the aliases file, YAML anchors for testing credentials
 {{</alert>}}

 You're a (prospective) contributor to Ansible, and you have some